aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/stake.md

 <a id="0x1_stake_ERECONFIGURATION_IN_PROGRESS"></a>

-User-level validator set change temporarily disabled because of in-progress reconfiguration.
+Validator set change temporarily disabled because of in-progress reconfiguration.

 <pre><code><b>const</b> <a href="stake.md#0x1_stake_ERECONFIGURATION_IN_PROGRESS">ERECONFIGURATION_IN_PROGRESS</a>: u64 = 20;